zendframework/zf2-documentation/docs/languages/en/modules/zend.mvc.services.rst

        ),

        // The following is used to configure a Zend\Di\Di instance.
-       // The array should be in a format that Zend\Di\Configuration can understand.
+       // The array should be in a format that Zend\Di\Config can understand.
        'di' => array(
        ),